 Africa Canada Forum members are invited to participate in a meeting with the Department of Foreign Affairs, Trade and Development on October 30, 2014.
 This meeting presents an opportunity to touch base on DFATD's priorities in Africa, talk about the merger process and to discuss issues that are of particular interest to civil society organizations.
 This meeting will include the participation of people from the three branches of DFATD: foreign affairs, trade and development.
 The agenda will be designed in the coming months and the content will be drawn from our ACF-DFATD April 15th meeting.

-For more information and to register, please contact Kimberly MacMillan (firstname.lastname@example.org)
+For information on how to become a member or to register, please contact Kimberly MacMillan: email@example.com

 Ethics: Exploring and Rethinking Traditional Approaches to Corruption Prevention and Building Integrity in Tanzania July 27, 2014, 12:00-1:30pm | In Person or Webinar Paul Maillet is a consultant currently involved with a project to build an ethics secretariat in the office of the president in Tanzania.
 This project aims to reach 10,000 political and public service leaders, through education and engaging the Meta environment (business, academic, sectors, civil society and the public service), around leadership in both formal and informal accountability.
 This in person event and webinar will explore ethics in Africa, alternative approaches and challenges to corruption prevention, building integrity and accountability.
 In addition, we will touch base on exploring the geo-political context around the Tanzanian case study.